cpupk/ecd/README.md

 7. Copy the jar files generated in the _build/features_ and _build/plugins_ folder of the project into the correspondent folders of your normal Eclipse installation.

-## How to install Eclipse Class Decompiler ?
+## How to install Enhanced Class Decompiler ?
+**This option is currently not available, [we're working on it](https://github.com/pbi-qfs/ecd/issues/2).**
   1. Launch _Eclipse_,
   2. Click on _"Help > Install New Software..."_,
   3. Click on button _"Add..."_ to add an new repository,
-  4. Enter name as _"Eclipse Class Decompiler Update Site"_ and enter location as _"//TODO//"_, then click on button _"OK"_,
+  4. Enter name as _"Enhanced Class Decompiler Update Site"_ and enter location as _"//TODO//"_, then click on button _"OK"_,
-  5. Check _"Eclipse Class Decompiler"_,
+  5. Check _"Enhanced Class Decompiler"_,
   6. Next, next, next... and restart.

 ## How to check the file associations ?